 Who and Why?

-This could be used to learn many lessons that are more than just English.
+This could be used for many lessons that are more than just English.
 For example:

 - business vocabulary and expressions